Average Medical Student Debt UK

 Let’s learn more about medical student debt in the UK.

-What’s the average medical student debt in the UK?
+What’s the average debt of medical students in the UK?

 In the UK, medical students will rack up between £50,000 and £90,000 of debt.
 This will vary depending on how long they were a student and where they studied.